mikaelkaron/troopjs-learn/configuring_requirejs/readme.md

 $ bower install
 ```

-Before we do anything TroopJS specific we want to make sure our general setup works by creating a configuration that will log `"ready"` to the developer console.
+Before we do anything TroopJS specific we want to make sure our general setup works by creating a configuration that will log `"ok"` to the developer console.

 !CODEFILE "index.js"